dylansheffer/Modern-CSS-Layouts/readme.md

 # Modern CSS Layouts Course Exampes

-These are the examples from LevelUpTutorial's Modern CSS Layouts course.
+A combination of personal CSS Grid Tests and course examples from LevelUpTut's Modern CSS Layouts Course.
 You can find the full course [here](https://www.leveluptutorials.com/tutorials/modern-css-layouts).